gravitational/teleport/rfd/0014-session-2FA.md

 - `ClientIP` (OID `1.3.9999.1.9`) - IP of the client
 - `SessionTTL` (OID `1.3.9999.1.10`) - RFC3339 timestamp, hard deadline for the
   session, even when there's some activity
-- `Database` (OID `1.3.9999.1.11`) - name of the target database
+- `TargetName` (OID `1.3.9999.1.11`) - name of the target app, k8s cluster or
+  database; the type of target is defined by the `identity.Usage` field (see below)

-Existing `KubernetesCluster`, `TeleportCluster`, `RouteToApp` extensions are kept and enforced.
+  - existing `KubernetesCluster`, `TeleportCluster`, `RouteToApp` extensions are kept for compatibility; enforcement happens based on `TargetName` if it's set, and the legacy fields otherwise

-In addition, the `identity.Usage` field (encoded as `OrganizationalUnit` in the certificate subject) will be enforced for 2FA certs by `auth.Middleware` (even if `identity.Usage` is empty, which is currently not blocked).
-The possible values are:
+The `identity.Usage` field (encoded as `OrganizationalUnit` in the certificate subject) will be enforced for 2FA certs by `auth.Middleware` (even if `identity.Usage` is empty, which is currently not blocked).
+The possible values
+are:

 - `usage:kube` (existing) - only k8s API
 - `usage:apps` (existing) - only web apps